Heidi Leitzke creates paintings with thread.

 Leitzke graduated with an MFA in painting from Western Carolina University in 2006.
 She also studied at the Chautauqua Institute School of Art and American University’s Art in Italy program.
 She earned a BA in Fine Arts from Anderson University in 2002.

-Leitzke has taught at the Chautauqua Institute School of Art and Drexel University.
-Leitzke worked as Gallery Director and Adjunct Fine Arts Instructor at Pennsylvania College of Art & Design for 9 years.
-She is currently the Public Art Manager for the City of Lancaster, PA where she lives and works.
+Leitzke is Assistant Professor and Director of the Eckert Art Gallery at Millersville University.
+She has taught at the Chautauqua Institute School of Art, Drexel University and Pennsylvania College of Art & Design, where she was the Gallery Director.
+From 2016-2017, she was the Public Art Manager for the City of Lancaster, PA where she lives and works.